Student Services

 Safety and Security Supervisor

-Prevention Intervention Specialists: Delivers educational and support services, including individual and peer group support, classroom presentations, trainings, crisis intervention, screening, consultation, alcohol/drug support groups and family support services.
-Bellingham Public Schools partners with Whatcom County Health Department to provide prevention intervention specialists in our high schools.
+Prevention & Wellness Specialists: Delivers educational and support services, including individual and peer group support, classroom presentations, trainings, crisis intervention, screening, consultation, alcohol/drug support groups and family support services.
+Bellingham Public Schools partners with Whatcom County Health and Community Services to provide prevention & wellness specialists in our high schools.

 Mental Health Specialists:听